james-cole/brainageR/README.md

 ### The Model
 The brainageR model was trained on n = 2001 healthy individuals from various publicly-available datasets.
 Details of the data sources can be found in supplementary material of some of my publications, for example in Table S1 for Cole et al., 2017 NeuroImage,  [here](https://www.sciencedirect.com/science/article/pii/S1053811917306407?via%3Dihub#appsec1).
 The model performance after 10-fold cross-validation (with random assignment to folds) is as follows: Pearson's correlation between chronological age and brain-predicted age: r = 0.946, mean absolute error = 4.670 years, R^2 = 0.896, RMSE = 5.860.
+The model also automatically corrects predictions for a statistical dependency on chronological age, to remove any age-related prediction bias.
+This is done by calculating the slope and intercept of the relationship between age and brain-predicted age and the corrected age = (predicted age - 3.33) / 0.91.

 ### Citations
 This model has yet to be used in a publication as of 16/08/2018, however the training dataset and general approach have been used before.
 So if you use this software, please cite one or more of the following papers: